NoInk02/NRCC251050/README.md

 # Cloud and Shadow Segmentation using Deep Learning

 This project implements a two-stage deep learning pipeline to segment **clouds** and **shadows** from satellite imagery using TOA reflectance and metadata.
-The models are trained on LISS-IV and Landsat-8 data.
+The models are trained on LISS-IV data.

 ---